wp-plugins/megamenu/readme.txt

 * Supports Flyout (traditional) or Mega Menu sub-menu styles
 * Hover Intent or click event to open menus
 * Fade or Slide transitions
-* Add Icons to menu items
+* Add icons to menu items
-* Hide Text and Disable Link option per menu item
+* 'Hide Text' and 'Disable Link' options per menu item
-* Menu item align option
-* Sub menu align option
+* Align menu items to the left or right of the menu bar
+* Align sub menus to left or right of parent menu item
 * Supports multiple menus each with their own configuration
 * Responsive, Touch & Retina Ready
 * Tested in all modern browsers
 * Clean code with a low memory footprint
 * Valid CSS3 with no !important or inline CSS styles
-* In depth documenation
+* In depth documentation
 * Basic Support

 ####Pro Features:

 > * Sticky Menu
+> * Vertical Menus
 > * FontAwesome Icons
 > * Custom Item Styling
+> * Google Fonts
 > * Genericon Icons
 > * Custom Icons (from Media Library)
 > * Roles & Restrictions
-> * Easy installation
 > * Automatic updates
 > * Priority Support
 >